Student Leadership Principles

 The student leader should be one of the leading sociologists on the planet, able to discern and articulate the developing trends and futurist movements in culture

-Help Student leaders to commit to awareness of current events
+Help student leaders to commit to awareness of current events, and, the application of wisdom to that knowledge

 LANGUAGE SKILLS